MotorCity Casino Hotel: Sound Board

 With a capacity of 2,400, Sound Board is a performance venue, and Detroit's only casino theater.
 Since opening with a concert by Detroit native Anita Baker on October 23, 2008, Sound Board has hosted entertainment and musical performers.
 The theater also hosts events such as live boxing and major product launches.

 The sound, lighting, and video equipment includes a d&b Line Array Sound System with Yamaha PM7 Rivage audio consoles, an HES Road Hog Full Boar lighting console, more than 50 moving lights and DL-3 lighting fixtures.

-Hotel

-Opened in November 2007, the MotorCity Casino Hotel has 400 rooms and suites.

-Dining

-MotorCity offers a variety of dining options:

-Events and conventions

-MotorCity has 67,000 square feet of conference and banquet space.